wapcaplet/hot-water-by-sunshine/docs/results.rst

   quite as hot as I'd like, but it's clear that we're getting the vast majority of heat from solar.

+- **July 18**: I've yet to see the tank go over 120F, despite seeing collector temperatures between 170F and 185F.
+It's a little puzzling why this would be so; you'd think a temperature differential of 65F would give the incoming water quite a boost, no matter how hot it already is.
+I may be losing the incoming heat through the circulation pipes (a little of which is still uninsulated), or through water vapor escaping through the tank lid (which, though insulated, is not bolted down tightly).

 For a breakdown of how much I spent on all this, see :ref:`cost`.